-His practice primarily focuses on commercial litigation, bankruptcy, products liability, intellectual property, insurance coverage, wage and hour litigation, election law, and U.S. Consumer Product Safety Commission compliance matters.
+His practice primarily focuses on complex commercial litigation, products liability, intellectual property, insurance coverage, employment, bankruptcy, and election law matters.
 He also represents clients in nationwide alcohol beverage control licensing and regulatory matters.

-In addition to practicing law, Mr. Putbrese is an adjunct professor at the University of Richmond School of Law, where he teaches first-year students.
-Mr. Putbrese has also authored various publications, including serving as a contributing editor for the Tort Law Desk Reference: A Fifty-State Compendium.
+In addition, Mr. Putbrese served as an adjunct professor at the University of Richmond School of Law for almost eight years, where he taught first-year students.
+He has authored various publications, including serving as a contributing editor for the Tort Law Desk Reference: A Fifty-State Compendium.
 POLITICO, a national political journalism organization, has selected Mr. Putbrese to serve as one of its contributors.
 His observations on national and Virginia politics have appeared in the Daily Telegraph (London, England), Aamulehti (Finland), Washington Examiner, and Richmond Times-Dispatch newspapers.